-The Office of State Budget and Management (OSBM) changed its policy on moving expenses earlier this year.
-This change impacts the moving procedures put in place in March.
+The Office of State Budget and Management (OSBM) changed its policy on moving expenses in July 2018.
+The moving expense procedures and related forms have been updated to reflect the policy change.

 - State funds can be used to reimburse new employees for their moving expenses incurred in certain circumstances.
-There are many requirements associated with using state funds, including pre-approval by the department head or designee, and approval of the reimbursement by the Chancellor, which cannot be delegated.
+There are many requirements associated with using state funds, including pre-approval by the department head or designee, limitations on what can be reimbursed and approval of the reimbursement by the Chancellor.

 - Previously, only discretionary funds could be used to pay for new employee moving expenses.
 (Note that “state funds” generally encompass all departmental fund sources except discretionary funds.)